opendaylight/docs/docs/user-guide/authentication-and-authorization-services.rst

 Accounting Configuration
 ------------------------

-All AAA logging is output to the standard karaf.log file.
+All AAA logging is output to the standard Karaf.log file.

 ::

     log:set TRACE org.opendaylight.aaa

-This command enables the most verbose level of logging for AAA components.
+This Karaf's CLI command enables the most verbose level of logging for AAA components.